MikeMcQuaid/GitInPractice/08-Branches.md

 ### Walkthrough
 ![Before `git branch testing`](screenshots/git-branch-before.png)

-To create a new local branch "testing" from your current branch:
+To create a new local branch "testing" from the current branch:

 1. Run `git branch testing`
-2. You have now created the "testing" branch.
+2. The local branch "testing" has been created.

 ![After `git branch testing`](screenshots/git-branch-after.png)

-Branches have some restrictions to their naming.
-For example, branches cannot have two consecutive dots (..) anywhere in their name so "testing..dot" would be an invalid name and `git branch` will refuse to create it.
+Branches have some naming restrictions.
+For example, branches cannot have two consecutive dots (..) anywhere in their name so "testing..branch" would be an invalid branch name and `git branch` will refuse to create it.

-`git branch` merely creates a local branch, it does not change to it.
-For that we will use `git checkout`.
+When `git branch` creates a local branch it does not change to it.
+To do that requires using `git checkout`.

 ### Explanation
 ![Branch pointers](diagrams/branches.png)

-Creating a branch in Git is a very quick and efficient process (particularly compared to some other version control systems).
-When Git creates a branch it is not duplicating and data but simply adding another pointer for the branch.
-Branch pointers point to the "top" (i.e. most recent) commit in their current branch so as you make more commits the branch pointer will follow your these.
+Creating a branch in Git is a quick and efficient process (particularly compared to some other version control systems which require copying files).
+When Git creates a branch it does not duplicate data but creates a pointer that points to the top commit of the branch.
+This means when more commits are made on a branch the branch pointer will be updated each time to point to the top commit.

 ## Checkout a local branch
 (Difficulty: 4)